-- A minus symbol (-) indicates that the configuration line exists in filename1(path) but not in filename2(path). - A plus symbol (+) indicates that the configuration line exists in filename2(path) but not in filename1(path). - An exclamation point (!) with descriptive comments is used to identify order-sensitive configuration lines whose location is different in filename1(path) than in filename2(path).
+- A plus symbol (+) indicates that the configuration line exists in filename2(path) but not in filename1(path). - An exclamation point (!) with descriptive comments is used to identify order-sensitive configuration lines whose location is different in filename1(path) than in filename2(path).

-Examples In this example, a diff operation is performed on the running and startup configuration files.
-The table below shows the configuration files used for this example.
+In this example, a diff operation is performed on the running and startup configuration files.
+Table 54 shows the configuration files used for this example.